ADVERTISEMENT

 Software robotics systems controlling and simulating robot behavior.

-Software robotics also has advantages outside of engineering: you can use the platform for training (operators can practice procedures in a completely safe environment); you can collaborate (teams can utilize the same simulated setup and reproduce any issues consistently); and you can improve continuously (every bug can be turned into a new test case).
-Ultimately, the combination of software robotics and virtual robot testing will enable an iterative development cycle that reduces risk, accelerates verification of all changes, and improves deployment predictability.
+In addition to providing engineering benefits, software robotics offers broader benefits.
+For example, you can use the platform as a means of training (operators can safely practice procedures within a simulated environment); collaboration (teams can utilize the same simulated environment and reproduce issues with consistency); and continuous improvement (each bug can be used as a means of creating a new test case).
+The combined impact of software robotics and virtual robot testing enables an iterative development process that lowers risk, reduces the time to verify each change, and increases deployment reliability.

 Virtual Robotics: Explore Robotics Concepts Inside Digital Environments